How to Financially Prepare for Retirement

 Carefully planning the financial aspects of your retirement can increase the chances that you will have the resources to sustain yourself during your retirement years.
 Any good financial plan should take into account both your anticipated income and your expected expenses.

-The following tips will help you gather the information necessary to make timely and informed decisions about your retirement.
+The following tips will help you gather the information necessary to make timely and informed decisions about your retirement, and that you really don’t want to skip doing on the journey to your eventual retirement.

 Meet with a Human Resources representative or union representative at your organization to learn about any coverage provided for retirees and the cost to obtain that coverage.
 Find out eligibility requirements and whether the coverage will extend to family members.